QVRE/Elafri/README.md

 ![3D Cube in Elafri](./Demo/Images/cube.gif)

-## Design
+## Design philosophy

 Elafri is designed with simplicity and developer freedom in mind.
 The Engine does not make the code you write run on top of it or inside it.
 Instead, the developer is the one who invokes Elafri and choses what code runs and when it runs.
 The entire project aims to keep a low line count for the main files as well as all the extensions.

-## Tinkering

-I designed Elafri to very configurable and easy to explore.
-I try my best to make sure that it is easy to tinker with and not a complex mess.
-For that reason, I have chosen to not have .h files and use .c files only.
-Many parts of the Engine can just be switched out and replaced and most of the time, only Main() will get affected by that because of Elafri's modular design.
-I took good care to keep a very simple design and even when you switch from the Terminal to the SDL version, only the input mechanisms will change
+Due to the minimalistic nature of it, I also don't go too much into error handling.
+If you do something really dumb, don't expect my function to return -1, it will likely just crash.

 ## Documentation

-So far, since I am the sole developer of everything regarding Elafri, there is no available documentation.
-However, it will likely be added at some point.
+Since this Engine has not gotten much attention, I haven't felt the need to write an exhaustive documentation but I may do it in the future.
 Feel free to contact me for any questions.

 ## Contact Information

-I am not sure if I will see an email so try to use the ones bellow if you can

-- Email: nikos.raudonus@gmail.com
+- Email: niko7V@proton.me
-- Telegram: @Nik051105
-- Discord: Nik#6291
+- Discord: niko64
-- Tox: 23F3ECA183E9824F271FD3A90ECBE54FCE2BC847228487F6E152F20B0D4E3D4B910873FBB377
+- Matrix: @niko:catgirl.cloud

 ## Donations

-I do not expect donations but if you wish to support Elafri, you can contact me for details like monero/ethereum wallet info or such.
+I do not expect donations but if you wish to support Elafri, you can contact me for details.